Ben Klassen: Church of the Creator

 In 1973, Klassen founded the Church of the Creator (COTC) with the publication of Nature's Eternal Religion.
 Individual church members are called Creators, and the religion they practice is called Creativity.
+The organization was founded August 16, 1973.
+Klassen used the logo of the Nationalist White Party (the W with a crown and halo) as the logo of the COTC.

 In 1982, Klassen established the headquarters of his church in Otto, North Carolina.
-Klassen wrote that he established a school for boys.
-The original curriculum was a two-week summer program that included activities such as "hiking, camping, training in handling of firearms, archery, tennis, white water rafting and other healthy outdoor activities", as well as instruction on "the goals and doctrines of Creativity and how they could best serve their own race in various capacities of leadership."
-In his ideology, Klassen disliked an "over-intellectualizing" of racial matters; one of the only other white supremacist writers he appreciated was William Gayley Simpson, the author of the 1978 book Which Way Western Man?

 In July 1992, George Loeb, a minister in the church, was convicted of murdering a black sailor in Jacksonville, Florida.
-Fearing that a conviction might mean the loss of 20 acres of land worth about $400,000 in Otto, North Carolina, belonging to the church, Klassen sold it to another white supremacist, William Luther Pierce, author of the Turner Diaries, for $100,000.
+Fearing that a conviction might mean the loss of 20 acres of land worth about $400,000 in Otto, North Carolina, belonging to the church, Klassen sold it to another white supremacist, William Luther Pierce, author of The Turner Diaries and leader of the National Alliance, for $100,000.

-Klassen appointed himself Pontifex Maximus of the church until January 25, 1993, when he transferred the title to Dr. Rick McCarty.
+Klassen appointed himself Pontifex Maximus of the church until January 25, 1993, when he transferred the title to Rick McCarty.

-Racial holy war
+Views

-Ben Klassen first popularized the term "Racial Holy War" (RaHoWa) within the white nationalist movement.
-He also consistently called black people "niggers" in public discourse as well as in the literature of the COTC.
-Klassen wrote, "Furthermore, in looking up the word in Webster's dictionary I found the term 'nigger' very descriptive: 'a vulgar, offensive term of hostility and contempt for the black man'.
-I can't think of anything that defines better and more accurately what our position... should be...
-If we are going to be for racial integrity and racial purity... we must take a hostile position toward the nigger.
-We must give him nothing but contempt."
+Klassen was openly racist, antisemitic and anti-Christian.
+Klassen firmly opposed religion because he believed it was superstitious, and he described Christianity as a "Jewish creation" which was designed to unhinge white people by promoting a "completely perverted attitude" about life and nature.
+He rejected the afterlife as "nonsense".
+However, Klassen also criticized atheism because he believed it failed to offer a proper alternative philosophy and meaning from religion.
+He argued that man's morality and sense of purpose is based on the laws of nature and racial loyalty.
+Klassen believed that the white race was the sole builder of civilization and all of the advanced civilizations which existed in antiquity were created by white people but they were destroyed because they practiced miscegenation.
+He coined the phrase "my race is my religion"; he believed that white people were carriers of divine DNA.
+In his ideology, Klassen disliked an "over-intellectualizing" of racial matters; one of the only other white supremacist writers he appreciated was William Gayley Simpson, the author of the 1978 book Which Way Western Man?

-In his 1987 book Rahowa – This Planet Is All Ours he claims that Jews created Christianity in order to make white people weaker, and he said that the first priority should be to "smash the Jewish Behemoth".
+Klassen wrote that those whites who he considered "race traitors" therefore committed "divine treason" and would die in the RaHoWa (Racial Holy War).
+Ben Klassen coined the term "Racial Holy War" (RaHoWa) within the white nationalist movement.
+In his 1987 book RAHOWA!
+This Planet Is All Ours he claims that Jews created Christianity in order to make white people weaker, and he said that the first priority should be to "smash the Jewish Behemoth".
+The term RaHoWa became widely popular among various kinds of white supremacists, not just Creativity adherents.